ruHaskell/ruhaskell-yesod/README.md

 # ruhaskell.herokuapp.com

 Full source code for website.
-Attempt to make copy of ruhaskell.org using Yesod.
+Attempt to make a copy of ruhaskell.org using Yesod.

 ### System requirements
 You must have Haskell, Yesod and Postgresql installed.